3. Stay focused

 Keeping track of things should be a habit because traders do not look upon it as something essential and not many traders actually perform this.

 Performing this day in and day out and will become a habit eventually.
-We believe that this little thing will result in instant positives.
+I believe that this little thing will result in instant positives.